The Legal Cheek View

 Continue reading

-The people at Fieldfisher are “absolutely excellent”, an area where the firm tends to shine.
-“They really care about you and want you to do well.
+High praise for superiors was a running theme in the Legal Cheek Trainee and Junior Lawyer this year, with insiders revealing that even the partners here are “very approachable”.
+As one recruit gushed: “They really care about you and want you to do well.
 I’ve been asked many times by various supervisors if there’s anything I want to chat about (whether work or otherwise), how the team can do better to enable me to do well and enjoy my time, and if there was anything in particular I’d like to work on.
 Fieldfisher is stellar on that point.
-Many firms claim to be open-door, friendly, etc. but here you really feel it”.
+Many firms claim to be open-door, friendly, etc. but here you really feel it.”

 Not that trainees are desperate to leave Fieldfisher’s offices.
 The jewel in the crown is undoubtedly London, located on the north bank of the Thames beside London Bridge.
 The terraces running around it have spectacular river views — and, unlike at some firms, they are used regularly thanks to a daily morning fitness class held on the ninth-floor balcony, alongside other social events.
-“Our 9th floor terrace is to die for — best view in the City and a lovely place to have lunch on a sunny day.
-We also have our Thirsty Thursday drinks out there, which is a great place to catch up over a few drinks and meet some new colleagues!” shares one insider.
-Although the firm recently announced it was sticking with its London digs until at least 2036, it’s unlikely the “great views of the shard of the HMS Belfast” will ever get old!
-The Manchester office isn’t half bad either as Fieldfisher used time over lockdown smartly, to renovate its Northern base.
+“Our 9th floor terrace is to die for — best view in the City and a lovely place to have lunch on a sunny day.” shares one insider.
+In fact, the “views of the shard and the HMS Belfast” are so great that the firm has committed to seeing them until 2036.
+Those in Birmingham, meanwhile, have enjoyed a move to a new central location at Two Chamberlain Square.

 Insider Scorecard